NAICNO/Jobanalyzer/production/sonar-nodes/README.md

 ### Interactive nodes

-The following additional conditions have to be met on interactive nodes
+The following additional conditions have to be met on interactive nodes and login nodes

-* there shall be a nologin user `sonar` with UID 502 (the same UID on all nodes) and homedir `/home/sonar`
+* there shall be a user `sonar` with UID 502 (the same UID on all nodes) and homedir `/home/sonar`
+* user can be nologin
 * the directory `/home/sonar` shall exist
 * the owner of `/home/sonar` shall be `sonar.whatever`
 * normally `/etc/security/access.conf` allows everything, otherwise see above